nlsynth/karuta/docs/examples.rst

      }
    }

-channels, regs, rams and most of member objects are accessible from multiple threads.
+channels, regs, rams and most of member objects are accessible from multiple processes.

 Module hierarchy
 ================